Navy visits George Washington on 3-game road skid - WTOP News

 Washington; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Navy will aim to break its three-game road slide when the Midshipmen visit George Washington.
+BOTTOM LINE: Navy will look to break its three-game road losing streak when the Midshipmen visit George Washington.

-The Revolutionaries have gone 4-0 at home.
-George Washington is 6-2 against opponents with a winning record.
+The Revolutionaries have gone 4-0 in home games.
+George Washington averages 13.3 turnovers per game and is 2-0 when it turns the ball over less than its opponents.

-The Midshipmen are 0-3 on the road.
-Navy ranks fifth in the Patriot League with 31.5 rebounds per game led by Donovan Draper averaging 7.5.
+The Midshipmen have gone 0-3 away from home.
+Navy has a 0-4 record against teams over .500.

-George Washington makes 46.0% of its shots from the field this season, which is 4.6 percentage points higher than Navy has allowed to its opponents (41.4%).
-Navy averages 62.0 points per game, 13.4 fewer points than the 75.4 George Washington gives up.
+George Washington averages 9.3 made 3-pointers per game, 3.6 more made shots than the 5.7 per game Navy allows.
+Navy averages 5.2 made 3-pointers per game this season, 4.6 fewer made shots on average than the 9.8 per game George Washington allows.

-TOP PERFORMERS: James Bishop is scoring 20.0 points per game and averaging 3.0 rebounds for the Revolutionaries.
-Maximus Edwards is averaging 15.1 points and 8.1 rebounds while shooting 45.5% for George Washington.
+TOP PERFORMERS: Maximus Edwards averages 2.5 made 3-pointers per game for the Revolutionaries, scoring 15.1 points while shooting 45.5% from beyond the arc.
+James Bishop is shooting 44.2% and averaging 20.0 points for George Washington.

-Austin Benigni is averaging 11.5 points and 3.2 assists for the Midshipmen.
-Draper is averaging 8.2 points, 7.5 rebounds and 2.5 steals for Navy.
+Austin Benigni is scoring 11.5 points per game and averaging 3.3 rebounds for the Midshipmen.
+Donovan Draper is averaging 8.2 points for Navy.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.